mkingsnorth/hull_material_docs/docs/installation.rst

     .. image:: ./_static/images/install_add_asset_library.png

 #.
-Select the directory you have saved the .blend file containing the materials.
+Select the directory you have saved the *scifi_hull_materials.asset_library.blend* file containing the materials.
 #.
 Click *Add Asset Library*.
 #.
 Go to the shading tab and change the *File Browser* to the *Asset Browser* view.

     .. image:: ./_static/images/install_asset_browser.png

 #.
 Press the *T* key to open the asset folder tab on the left.
-Switch from *Current File* to the *Hull Materials* library.
+Switch from *Current File* to the *Sci Fi Hull Materials* library.

     .. image:: ./_static/images/install_asset_browser_library.png